goofy2k/MIDI-sequencer/docs/syncing of gui controls.md

 ### 3. Sequencer app: Send parameter values to Nodered

-[2] For testing purposes, the sequencer will send values to the controls when an edit command incoming from the GUI is passed (via Midi Thru) to the synth board.
+[2] For testing purposes, the sequencer will temporarily send values to the controls when an edit command incoming from the GUI is passed (via Midi Thru) to the synth board.

 ### 4. Nodered flow: Set controller layout to match with received value